dashpay/docs/docs/user/masternodes/setup-evonode.rst

 .. meta::
-   :description: This guide describes how to set up a Dash high-performance masternode.
+   :description: This guide describes how to set up a Dash evolution masternode.
 It also describes various options for hosting and different wallets
-   :keywords: dash, guide, masternodes, trezor, dip3, setup, bls, hpmn
+   :keywords: dash, guide, masternodes, trezor, dip3, setup, bls, evonode

-.. _hpmn-setup:
+.. evonode-setup:

 ==========
-HPMN Setup
+EvoNode Setup
 ==========

 Setting up a high-performance masternode requires a basic understanding of Linux